-RFC: -Title
+RFC: VFD Sub-filing

 John Mainzer

 The initial sub-filing prototype is based on virtual data sets.
 While this prototype functions, and demonstrates significant performance gains, it has performance issues when restoring a file with a different number of processes, and can’t readily handle the case in which a process writes to an un-expected section of the virtual dataset.
 Due to these and other deficiencies, the initial prototype has been abandoned.